SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance.md

 	- Identifying unused features, and agreeing with your users to omit this functionality from the new add-in for SharePoint.

-	- For each solution, determining whether to replace it with an add-in for SharePoint or implement that either using with some out of the box capabilities or using some alternative solution.
+	- For each solution, determining whether to replace it with an add-in for SharePoint or implement that either using with some out-of-the-box capabilities or using some alternative solution.

 3. Solution planning.
 Design the new application using the SharePoint Add-in model based on: